 At construction sites, tower cranes are large lifting mechanisms anchored at the site to a concrete block.

-When looking to relocate a tower crane, the different parts first need to be disassembled and then reassembled on-site.
-As such, time is an necessary factor when shifting.
-Factor in how long it will take to take the crane apart and put it back together during the transport process.
+When relocating a tower crane, the different parts must be disassembled and reassembled on-site.
+As such, time is a necessary factor when shifting.
+Factor in how long it will take to take the crane apart and put it back together during transport.

 Overhead cranes

-Commonly found in warehouses or spaces that require industrialized machinery, overhead cranes are used to move heavy items in a set area.
-The cranes are mounted onto an overhead runway system that allows them to move left, right, and up and down.
+Overhead cranes, commonly found in warehouses or spaces that require industrialized machinery, move heavy items in a set area.
+They are mounted onto an overhead runway system that allows them to move left, right, up, and down.

-There are several overhead cranes, including bridge, gantry, and workstation cranes.
-They have three main parts: the bridge, the trolley, and the hoist.
-Like tower cranes mentioned above, all these components should be disassembled for relocation.
+Several overhead cranes exist, including bridge, gantry, and workstation cranes.
+These cranes have three main parts: the bridge, the trolley, and the hoist.
+Like the tower cranes mentioned above, these components should be disassembled for relocation.

 Crane Shifting Steps to Follow

-Before moving a crane from one location to another, it's necessary to know and understand what it takes to move a crane.
+Before moving a crane from one location to another, one must know and understand what it takes to move a crane.

 Follow these tips below to increase your understanding of hauling so that you can safely, securely, and legally move your crane.